Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 The technique in the photo above locks the frame, the wheel and makes it difficult to attack the Fahgettaboudit with tools such as angle grinders or hydraulic jacks.

-However, if you’ve got a fatter frame, fatter tyres or the thing your locking your bike to is slightly bigger than a modern Sheffield Cycle Stand, you will probably struggle to secure the frame and the wheel.
-To be honest, if it’s a busy stand you may even struggle with a thin bike!
+However, if you’ve got a fatter frame, fatter tires or the thing you're locking your bike to is slightly bigger than a modern Sheffield Cycle Stand, you will probably struggle to secure the frame and the wheel.

-Now this is not the end of the world.
+Now, this is not the end of the world.
 You can always use the Sheldon Brown bike locking method, where you secure just the back wheel to the bike rack, but through the rear triangle of the frame.

 The idea here is that because the wheel cannot be pulled through the rear triangle, the whole bike is safe.
 I explain this locking method in more detail (with photographs!) on the how to lock your bike page.
-And while I don’t recommend it for long periods of time it’s OK for short stops.
+And while I don’t recommend it for long periods of time, it’s OK for short stops.

 A more long term solution would be to replace the quick release skewers on your wheels with secure locking skewers.